Deepankar01/openstack_scripts/README.md

 # openstack_scripts
-Scripts for Installing Openstack on a Distributed Environment Currently Supporting 2 node Architecture usign Nova Networking
+Scripts for Installing Openstack on a Distributed Environment compatible with OSIDIS Installer Currently Supporting Nova Networking